Skip to Content

 • How do I cut pineapple cubes for the pineapple curry?

-• Cut the Pineapple into 1-inch pieces, this way should you want to break the Pineapple pieces into smaller pieces you can do it without any problems.
+• Cut the Pineapple into 1-inch pieces; this way, should you want to break the Pineapple pieces into smaller pieces, you can do it without any problems.

 • You do this by just cutting into the Pineapple while it’s cooking with your regular wooden spoon.